Boston (Mass.). Office of the Mayor

 Found in 9 Collections and/or Records:

-Scope and Contents note This collection consists of international and domestic mail sent to the Mayor’s Office after the April 15, 2013 Boston Marathon Bombing.
+This collection consists of international and domestic mail sent to the Mayor’s Office after the April 15, 2013 Boston Marathon Bombing.
 It includes letters, cards, posters, banners, gifts, and some printed emails.
 Correspondents include government dignitaries and officials as well as members of the general public.
 A large portion of the collection is comprised of mail sent by groups of children.

-Scope and Contents This series documents the correspondence of Mayor Maurice J. Tobin's Licensing Division.
+This series documents the correspondence of Mayor Maurice J. Tobin's Licensing Division.
 Correspondence from between 1940 and 1945.
 The correspondence is both loose and pasted into a scrapbook.
 Mayor Tobin's Licensing Division's correspondence primarily pertains to the use of public space by organizations.
 Organizations include the United States Coast Guard and the Boston Socialist Labor Party.